ElesCloud/ESCDocuments/Training_PhaseFour.md

   - If you can't change roles, ping for help.
 - To allow full access to the armory store, the graduate's rank will need to be adjusted manually.
   - An NCO+ with admin capabilities can change a Conscript to Contractor on the database so they can use the Contracted Terminal to get a link to the store.
 This won't work unless they are in the main group and their rank has been changed.
+- To start the new Contracted personnel on their fruitful career with Epsilon Security Consulting, all graduates are paid a 500-credit stipend.
+This is _in addition_ to any time they earned previously while participating in combat.
+  - This step must be done by a database admin (NCO+) just like above steps. **If you do not have admin access, ask for help.**
 - Contracted-level members can always access the armory store again in the future through the right-hand "Contracted Terminal" in-world.

 ## Section Two: Contracted Gear